Stratford Landing’s 2014

 Optional information: pictures from your experiment planning and execution, pictures from other sources that help explain your project.

-•Upon submission, you will receive a letter describing your poster location and assigned presentation time at the fair on Tuesday evening
+• Upon submission, you will receive a letter describing your poster location and assigned presentation time at the fair on Tuesday evening; you will also receive your cool SEF t-shirt.

-•IMPORTANT – Do not bring any additional materials with you when you submit your poster; instead, bring your logbook and demonstration materials to the fair on Tuesday evening, MAR 12th
+• IMPORTANT – Do not bring any additional materials with you when you submit your poster; instead, bring your logbook and demonstration materials to the fair on Tuesday evening, Feb.
+25th

 Students are prohibited from using the following organisms in their projects: